 This is a double need:

-- A) That of communities: sharing their ancestral cultures, their natural space full of origin and developing like our teachers in exchange for a payment that will help them improve their economic conditions to also preserve their place.
+- A) That of the communities: to share their ancestral cultures, their natural space full of origin and develop as our teachers in exchange for a payment that helps them to improve their economic conditions to also preserve their place.

-- B) That of travelers: get rid of their daily life while visiting different places, revaluing what exists far from them as part, learning from people and getting involved with nature.
+- B) That of the travelers: to get away from their daily life while visiting different places, to revaluate what exists far from them, to learn from people and to get involved with nature.

-What is traveling without moving?
-Moving in SARS-COV Times 2
+What is travelwithout moving?
+Moving in times of SARS-COV 2

-No one was prepared to live a pandemic.
-If we were to motivate the consequences of making a journey from within our homes, we could move our interiors seeking understanding of ourselves and other realities.
-Today we can keep changing even though the ride is limited because we are still on the move.
+No one was prepared to live through a pandemic.
+If we were to motivate the consequences of making a journey from within our homes, we could move our inner selves seeking understanding of ourselves and other realities.
+Today we can continue to change even though the ride is limited because we are still on the move.
 You who have stayed at home also begin to inhabit your space differently even if it is the same.
-Opportunities are different for now, but they do not invite immobility but to be more active in spirit and awareness about ourselves and others.
+The opportunities are different for now, but they do not invite immobility but to be more active in spirit and consciousness about ourselves and others.

-It continues to support our communities that are not excluded from this crisis, from empathy.
-You can keep looking to get out of the way even when you’re in the middle of four walls and generate all those connections that, the moment they become physical again, will bring us closer together.
-We will be able to go to the villages, valleys, jungles and forests of our country; to cook with the instruction of Doña Juana and learn the office of Lord Pepe.
+Keep supporting our communities that are not excluded from this crisis, from empathy.
+You can continue to seek to dislocate yourself even being in the middle of four walls and generate all those connections that the moment they become physical again, will bring us closer together.
+We will be able to go to the towns, valleys, jungles and forests of our country; to cook with Doña Juana instruction and learn Señor Pepe’ trade.

-From empathy it deals with you because the new thing to know in the midst of this pandemic is yourself.
-Don’t forget that Rutopia is still moving too, going through this pandemic by your hand and making a circle with the communities that bring this country to life.
+From empathy it deal with you because the new thing to know in the midst of this pandemic is yourself.
+Don’t forget that Rutopia travers is still on the move as well, going through this pandemic hand in hand with you and making a circle with the communities that give life to this country.